 Want to see the results?
 The free preview is here – Mindfire Preview (PDF) – its nearly 1/3rd of the book, all for free.
 Take a look – let me know what you think.
 So far the book is doing well with nearly 30 reviews.

-If you found this post useful, please consider buying the book.
+If you found this post useful, buy the book, ya?

 What questions do you have?
 Leave them in the comments.
 I’m happy to answer.